enderyolagel/enderyolagel/README.md

 Hey, I’m Ender, a Data Scientist living in Berlin.

 Previously, I worked for Microsoft, SoftwareONE and Oracle.
-I have a MSC degree in Data Science at Hochschüle für Technik und Wirtschaft in Berlin.
+I hold an MSc degree in Data Science at Hochschüle für Technik und Wirtschaft in Berlin.

 In my last assignment, I developed an AI-driven Recommender System for Deutsche Telekom on T-Labs Artificial Intelligence team.